Ayomipo18/Bitnine-Backend-Task/README.md

 - Ensure you have gcc installed on your system

-- If you don't have gcc installed, go to the installation instructions
+- If you don't have gcc installed, go to the Installation section and follow the instructions

 - If you have gcc installed, follow the instructions on "How to run this code" section